-Recently, I was told “You´re not normal, Sam.
-You´re too wild”.
+Recently, I was told “You’re not normal, Sam.
+You’re too wild.”

-A doubled edged comment.
+A doubled-edged comment.

 On the one hand, they were absolutely right.
 I took it as a compliment.
-I am not normal and thank the goddess I´m too wild.
+I am not normal and thank the goddess that I´m too wild.

 I have walked the long walk home to my wild self.
-I´ve earned my freedom and I intend to use it as I please.
+I’ve earned my freedom and I intend to use it as I please.

 I chose not to respond in this situation.
-Not to waste my time but my question to the person who my wild ways upset is to ask yourself why?
+Not to waste my time, but my question to the person who my wild ways upset is to ask yourself, why?
 Why are you so scared of the wild?

-In turn, I no longer look for the good in people, I search for the real.
+In turn, I no longer look for the good in people.
+I search for the real.
 I look for the wild of the wolf in every person I meet.
 And if their wild upsets me?
 I live in and let live, my friends because they are keeping it real.

 So, never feel guilty for coming home to yourself.
 Live your wild rebellion.
 Revel in your freedom.
-Most importantly, never apologise for your wild.
+Most importantly, never apologise for freeing your wild.

-(c) Samantha Wilson 2019.
+*c) Samantha Wilson 2019.
 All Rights Reserved.